stephenlee66/bc2407-money-laundering-detection/README.md

 | Sampled trainset after balancing | 100,000 | 59,764 | 59.76% |
 | **Full testset** | **316,296** | **2,962** | **0.94%** |

 The trainset was rebalanced using **ROSE** (`method = "both"`, `p = 0.6`), combining oversampling of the minority class and undersampling of the majority class.
-A proportion of **60% laundering** was chosen to bias the model towards detecting the minority class, reflecting the higher cost of false negatives over false positives.
+A proportion of **60% laundering** was chosen to bias the model slightly towards detecting the minority class, reflecting the higher cost of false negatives over false positives.

 ## 🤖 Models